 Creator and founder of Music Mind Games

-Michiko is the owner of Music Mind Games, LLC and has three grown children, two grandchildren and a service dog named Zoli.
+Michiko is the owner of Music Mind Games, LLC and has three grown children, three grandchildren, and a service dog named Zoli.

 More about Michiko

-Michiko received her undergraduate music degree in piano performance and did her master work in music theory at Ohio University in Athens, Ohio.
-Her professor was the distinguished pianist/educator George Katz with whom she is still in contact.
-His lineage is remarkable: Raieff (Juliard), Siloti (Rachmaninoff's cousin) Liszt, Czerny and Beethoven.
+Michiko received her undergraduate music degree in piano performance and did her master's work in music theory at Ohio University in Athens, Ohio.
+Her professor was the distinguished pianist/educator George Katz (Julliard) with whom she is still in contact.
+His lineage is remarkable: Raieff (Julliard), Siloti (Rachmaninoff's cousin), Liszt, Czerny, and Beethoven.
 Raieff also studied with Schnabel who was a student of Czerny.

-Michiko has been teaching for 42 years.
-She currently has an independent piano studio in Kensington, Maryland.
+Michiko has been teaching for 47 years.
+She has an independent piano studio in Kensington, Maryland.

 She is a piano Teacher Trainer with the Suzuki Association of the Americas.

 From 1994 – 2006 she was on faculty at the Levine School of Music where she was founder and chair of the Suzuki Piano and Music Mind Games Departments.

 Michiko has been holding workshops for music teachers since 1974.

 Michiko's travels to Australia, Canada, Denmark, England, Japan, Holland, Iceland, Malaysia, Mexico, New Zealand, Norway, Puerto Rico, Scotland, Singapore, Spain, Sweden, Switzerland, and more than forty states in the United States to lead hundreds of teacher training seminars and music workshops and lecture at conventions.